-Course Emphasis: The course is an in depth of modern police administration. examination management, and operations.
+Course Emphasis: The course is an in depth of examination modern police administration, management, and operations.
 While the focus is on current issues, the historical context of police culture is examined.
-Particular emphasis is placed on organization administration issues. police operations, leadership, patrol operations and community policing, ethical issues in policing, auxiliary functions, human resources management, police training, proactive policing, and the future of various police management issues.
+Particular emphasis is placed on organization police operations, administration issues. leadership, patrol operations and community policing, ethical issues in policing, auxiliary functions, human resources management, police training, proactive policing, and the future of various police management issues.
 A special focus will be placed on ethical issues and on police drug enforcement.